mckennapsean/dissertation/content/03-framework.md

 discussion and annotation of the bottom timeline in [@sec:formulation].
 These timelines show the flow of a project across multiple activities, from nested and parallel activities to backward movement.
 <!-- \sm{is this the right timeline here? perhaps link to later chapter?} -->

+![
+  To illustrate the complex, iterative, and multilinear nature of the visualization design process, we constructed several different timelines from real-world visualization projects.
+Each colored box corresponds to an activity of the design activity framework, and these different timelines emphasize the flexibility of backward movement plus the parallel and nested support of these activities for a multi-focused approach.
+Lastly, these design timelines serve as concise communication materials that could help both novice and expert visualization designers track the progress of a project.
+](figures/daf/timelines.pdf){#fig:timelines width="100%"}

 Other researchers have shown the feasibility and usefulness of a design process